welch16/using_quarto/README.md

-# Slides: Using quarto for bioinformatics reporting
+# Using quarto for bioinformatics reporting

+These are slides to be presented at the CISR technical meeting